kubeshop/monokle/docs/tutorials/how-to-create-and-edit-configmap.md

 <em>**Note:** Finalizer must be empty before the object is deleted from the registry.</em>

-The editor provides autocomplete and autosave options, and hence you don’t have to manually save your edits.
+The source editor provides autocomplete and autosave options, and hence you don’t have to manually save your edits.

 Thus you can edit the ConfigMap.